Hovsep Arghutian (bishop): Printing activities

 Arghutian collaborated with the wealthy Indo-Armenian merchant Grigor Khaldarian to found the first Armenian printing house in Russia.
 Khaldarian moved his printing press from London to Saint Petersburg in 1781, most likely with Arghutian's help.
 Arghutian commissioned most, if not practically all, of the books published by Khaldarian's press.
 He bought the printing press from Khaldarian's widow in 1789 and moved it to Nakhichevan-on-Don and, later, to Astrakhan.
 Arghutian used his connections with wealthy merchants in the Armenian diaspora to gain financial support for his printing activities.
 Through Arghutian's efforts, more than forty books were published by the Russian-Armenian printing press.
 He also authored and printed several works on religious topics.
 The printing press remained active until Arghutian's death in 1801.

 Election as catholicos and death

 After the death of Catholicos Ghukas in 1799, Arghutian emerged as one of the five candidates for the position.
-He was elected Catholicos of Ejmiatsin in 1800 with the help of significant pressure from Russia.
+He was elected Catholicos of Etchmiadzin in 1800 with the help of significant pressure from Russia.
 On 28 July 1800, Paul I recognized Arghutian as the Catholicos of All Armenians.
-However, Arghutian fell ill and died in Tiflis (Tbilisi) on 9 March 1801 while traveling to Ejmiatsin to take up his position and was never consecrated as catholicos.
+However, Arghutian fell ill and died in Tiflis (Tbilisi) on 9 March 1801 while traveling to Etchmiadzin to take up his position and was never consecrated as catholicos.